 Earlier that spring, we decided to find a brood of seventeen years old cicadas in Ohio and to do three days field work while playing long daily sessions with them and a final concert at the Bath Nature Preserve.
 The short movie Cicada Music in Ohio made out of the tour was filmed by Matthew Aidekman and edited by Umru Rothenberg.
-The latest news: it was accepted into the Short Pole London International Film Festival and to the Barcelona Planet Film Festival and to the Ethnografilm 2017 in Paris.
+The latest news: it was accepted into the Short Pole London International Film Festival, Barcelona Planet Film Festival and to the Ethnografilm 2017 in Paris.

 I have been chosen for the emerging artist program called the Thomas M. Messer Bohemian Creative Hub housed at Czech Center New York.
 During the spring 2016, I prepared a workshop about composition, everyday life and listening and also composed new piece Optional for American ensemble Interference which was premiered at the ballroom of Bohemian National Hall.